… plus simple, proven strategies to fix a bad CTA so you can skyrocket your conversion rate and have sales humming 24/7.

 - ‘Claim Your Free Copy’

-One of the worst mistakes you can make is to use passive language like “Click Here” (yawn🥱).
+Too many CTAs make the mistake of using the wrong words and passive language like “Click Here” (yawn🥱).
 If you’re being passive, don’t be surprised when your site visitors become passive too.

 ✘ Your CTA is asking for too much, too soon